 • Written submissions should be a maximum of 600 words for one page, and 1200 words for two pages.

 • Artwork should be 300 dpi and at least 6” wide x 9 “ high.
 Format your work to fit a 6” wide x 9 “ high format.

 • Please also submit a short bio, 50 word limit.

 We cannot say for certain when the exhibit will be on Agitator Gallery walls.
 Meanwhile, we will present both an online exhibit, and a printed book that collects all the images, written work, and performance artifacts into a book, a personal exhibit suitable for bedside reading.
 The book will be a full color paperback sent by mail.
 Each participant will receive one free copy.
-Gallery audience can purchase them, with all proceeds going toward supporting the gallery.
-All recipients will need to pay for postage.
+Gallery audience can purchase them, with all proceeds going toward printing costs and postage.